 The receiver lies on their back for penetration with legs typically flat against the bed.
 They may also be bent at the knee with feet flat on the bed.
 The receiver may also rest their heels against their partner’s shoulders to deepen the penetration, in a variation known as “raising the mast.”

-While engaging in this position, the male may use his arms to hold himself up or rest his whole weight against his female partner.
-He may also straddle the woman’s legs, in a variation sometimes called the “starfish,” to restrict her movements and increase friction.
+While engaging in this position, the penetrating partner may use their arms to hold themselves up or rest their whole weight on top of their partner.
+The penetrating partner may also straddle the receiver’s legs, in a variation sometimes called the “starfish,” to increase friction.

-The man controls the depth, force, and pace of the sexual encounter in the male-superior position, although the woman can intensify the sensations by pushing back against the mattress or moving her pelvis from side to side.
+The penetrating partner controls the depth, force, and pace of the sexual encounter in the male-superior position, although the receiver can intensify the sensations by pushing back against the mattress or moving their pelvis from side to side.

 Many couples enjoy the intimacy of the face-to-face contact that the male-superior position offers.
-The dominant position of the male and submissive position of the female is also attractive to some couples.
+The "dominant" position of the penetrating partner and "submissive" position of the receiving partner is also attractive to some couples.
 This sexual position is also relatively easy for people to achieve, regardless of their strength or physical fitness.